tthtlc/quest4science/_posts/2025-10-12-10-can-we-upload-our-brain.md

 <!-- Image Description: A futuristic, vibrant illustration showing a human head with half of the brain digitally scanning or transforming into glowing data streams flowing into a computer or cloud, symbolizing brain-computer interface and brain uploading concepts. -->

-# Can We Upload Our Brain to a Computer?

 ## Exploring the Science Behind Mind Uploading and Brain-Computer Interfaces

 *By Peter Teoh, Science Writer*